TUDelft-MUDE/teacher/book/assignment_workflow.md

     - Split files into separate tasks where possible
     - Add markdown version of `.py` files (to be implemented in workflow) in `assignment_book` and `solution_book` branch.

-2. Prepare `toc.yml` in workbook with all files of the assignment with to be published files in `#START REMOVE-FROM-PUBLISH` en `#END REMOVE-FROM-PUBLISH` gates.
-The readme is taken as the section header page, the other files are added as subsections.
-Eventually, .py files can be added as well as subsections of the other files.

-3. If GH classroom assignment:
+2. If GH classroom assignment:

     - Change default branch of assignment repository to `assignment` (Settings - Branches - Default branch - Change default branch)
     - Make new assignment in GH classroom based on the assignment repository